Affiliate links on Android Authority may earn us a commission. Learn more.

 How much is Twitter Blue?

-It seems that Elon was unable to convince Tim Cook to remove the 30% cut that the Apple Store takes from app revenues, which is likely the reason why the price of Twitter Blue on iOS is set to $11 per month.
-This new price for iOS users is valid as of December 12.
+It seems that Elon was unable to convince Tim Cook to remove the 30% cut that the Apple Store takes from app revenues, which is likely the reason why the price of Twitter Blue on iOS and Android is higher than the web price.

 Twitter Blue features

-The new Twitter Blue combines features of the old version, the blue checkmark, and early access to experimental features that are in the works.
+The new Twitter Blue combines features of the old version, the blue checkmark, and early access to experimental features.

 The blue checkmark is the most notable new feature available, causing both controversy and confusion.
 Not only are new Twitter Blue subscribers given the checkmark automatically on signing up for the service without any need for verification, but these checkmarks are also identical to those of the previously verified accounts.
-Those authenticated accounts still retain the checkmark at the time of writing.
+Some of those authenticated accounts still retain the checkmark at the time of writing, although they are due to be removed completely on April 20.

 Other features of Twitter Blue which have carried over from the previous generation of the service include: